Danvu42/Danvu42.github.io/essays/AIUse.md

 ---
 layout: essay
 type: essay
-title: "Use of AI in ICS 314"
+title: "Will AI destroy education as we know it?"
 # All dates must be YYYY-MM-DD format!
 date: 2024-05-06
 published: true